Artboomy/netlogs/README.md

 ## 🤝 Permissions

 * `storage` - used to store your custom settings.
 Does not sync.
+* `content_scripts` - used to extract nextjs/nuxtjs data from page.

 The list may extend in the future.